nbry/smartcar-rust-sdk/README.md

         );
     };

-    // This is the authorization code that represents the user’s consent
+    // This is the authorization code that represents the user’s consent,
-    // granting you (in this example) permission to read their vehicle's attributes
+    // granting you permission to read their vehicle's attributes
     // This code must be exchanged for an access token to start making requests to the vehicle. let code = &q.code.to_owned().unwrap();